 After being away for a while, I had returned to Dallas.
 Early in the morning I went to judge Schwille's court in the Dallas County courthouse.
 Since I had decided I wanted to work again in Dallas, I put my name in the box out of which the names of court-appointed attorneys would be drawn.
 The courtroom began filling up with people and other lawyers.
 Most of the lawyers were unfamiliar to me and many were black.
-A couple times my ex-wife Louise walked around the room, but we didn't speak.
+A couple times my ex-wife Bonnie walked around the room, but we did not speak.

 The judge walked into the courtroom and saw me.
-The drawing of the names took place and my name was picked first.
+The drawing of the names took place, and my name was picked first.
 The judge returned to his chambers and a woman attorney walked into the courtroom and took his place.
-Apparently a new procedure had been instituted whereby lawyers were taking turns doing some of the judge's work.
+Apparently, a new procedure had been instituted whereby lawyers were taking turns doing some of the judge's work.

 The woman attorney called out a defendant's name.
-Since my name had been first on the list, I thought I would be appointed to represent the defendant, but instead, the woman attorney handled the case herself without actually appointing another lawyer.
+Since my name had been first on the list, I thought I would be appointed to represent the defendant, but instead, the woman attorney handled the case herself without appointing another lawyer.
 After she sent the defendant on his way, she followed the same procedure with several other defendants.

-Finally she stepped down and another lawyer who followed the same procedure took her place.
-At last judge Schwille returned to the courtroom, took over and immediately called out my name.
+Finally, she stepped down and another lawyer who followed the same procedure took her place.
+At last judge Schwille returned to the courtroom, took over, and immediately called out my name.
 I walked up in front of him and said, "I'm back."

 I wanted to be sure he understood that I had returned to work in his court.
-I also mentioned to him that I had forgotten to write "Spanish" by my name and I asked him to put an "S" by my name to indicate that I spoke Spanish.
+I also mentioned to him that I had forgotten to write "Spanish" by my name, and I asked him to put an "S" by my name to indicate that I spoke Spanish.
 That way I could also represent Spanish-speaking defendants.
 The names of several Spanish-speaking attorneys were already on the list.

-After he appointed me to a defendant, I worked with my new client, quickly completed the task and turned in a pay sheet to the judge for $100.
+After he appointed me to a defendant, I worked with my new client, quickly completed the task, and turned in a pay sheet to the judge for $100.
 I felt good about being back in court.
 I could start earning some good money again; this was where I needed to be.

 When the judge finally went back to his chambers, I walked back to talk with him.
-We discussed a case which I was going to argue and he gave me the citation of another case which he said would help me if I would read it.
+We discussed a case which I was going to argue, and he gave me the citation of another case which he said would help me if I would read it.
 I told him I would return later to discuss the case more with him.
 Having finished, I walked outside the courthouse, where rain was pounding down.

 The fellow said he wanted $15 for the marijuana.
 I agreed.
 After paying him $15, I took the vial and stuck it in my pocket.
 As I started to walk away, the fellow suddenly wanted to fight with me.
-We were standing on a slightly raised platform; the fellow attacked me and I threw him off the platform, but he kept coming back and I had to throw him off the platform about a half dozen times.
+We were standing on a slightly raised platform; the fellow attacked me, and I threw him off the platform, but he kept coming back and I had to throw him off the platform about a half dozen times.

 When I at last managed to extricate myself from the fellow and climb into the driver's seat of a car, to my chagrin, the fellow also slipped into the car.
 As I started driving down the road, the pugnacious fellow was still trying to fight with me.
-Somehow I managed to open the door and kick him out.
+Somehow, I managed to open the door and kick him out.
 As my car proceeded forward, I looked back and saw the fellow lying in the middle of the street.
 I was finally free of him.

-I finally stopped the car, got out and began walking around in the rain.
-I was wearing my long beige trench coat which I took off, folded up and threw down by the side of the road.
+I finally stopped the car, got out, and began walking around in the rain.
+I was wearing my long, beige, trench coat which I took off, folded up, and threw down by the side of the road.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2011 by firstname.lastname@example.org
+Copyright 2021 by firstname.lastname@example.org